NNPDF/pinecards/README.md

       pkg-config pineappl_capi --libs

-  This prints the linker flags needed to link against the C API of PineAPPL, and should like similar to the following output
+  This prints the linker flags needed to link against the C API of PineAPPL, and the output should be similar to the following one:

       -L${prefix}/lib -lpineappl_capi